accumu/megaraid-scripts/README.md

 # megaraid-scripts
 MegaRAID controller scripts for monitoring and diagnostics.

+## Requirements

+These scripts are known to work with Perl 5.18 onwards.

+At least the following Perl module need to be installed:
+* JSON
+* JSON::XS (optional but highly recommended, approx 100 times faster parsing compared to pure-perl JSON)

-These scripts require the appropriate MegaRAID utility to be installed:
+These scripts also require the appropriate MegaRAID utility to be installed:
 * storcli - most vendors, including IBM/Lenovo
 * perccli - Dell PERC branded controllers